 - According to the Census Bureau the population of California is 39.54 million.

 - 54.8% of all households in California own a home.

-- The average mortgage rate is higher in California compared to other states.
+- The average mortgage rate is sometimes higher in California compared to other states.

-Another aspect to this discussion is that the average mortgage payment in San Francisco, Los Angeles and San Diego is going vastly different than Stockton, Modesto or Riverside.
+Another aspect to this discussion is that the average mortgage payment in San Francisco, Los Angeles and San Diego is going to be vastly different then Stockton, Modesto or Riverside.
 This is an important fact to keep in mind when discussing the average mortgage payment in California.

 As time goes on it will be interesting to see the changes in the average mortgage payment in California.
 Without a significant increase in personal income, it will be difficult for the average mortgage payment in California to further increase.